CoderPenguin1-dev/Minty-Launcher/README.md

 # The Minty Launcher
 A C# WinForms Doom launcher I made as I hadn't liked others like ZDL or Doom Launcher.
-This is build for my purposes and features will usually be added when I need/want them.
+This is built for my purposes and features will usually be added when I need/want them.
 I will, however, gladly take suggestions and implement them if possible within my lackluster skill level.

 Minty Launcher only targets Windows, and only has been tested on Windows 10 and 11.
 Minty Launcher through Wine has mainly been untested.